ctn-waterloo/website/ctn_waterloo/content/courses/cogsci-300/cogsci-300-final-essay-topics.md

 18. Convincing arguments against/an overall discussion of “strong AI”
 19. Computational creativity for novel content generation compared to human creativity
 20. Emergent conscious behaviour in humans, animals and machines
+21. Appreciation of beauty in humans, animals, and machines
+22. Language acquisition in humans, animals, and machines